HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_container_resources.md

       memory: "64Mi"
 ```

-In addition a [Performance Sizing Guidance for Rendering with a Small Configuration](../../../../../../get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md) is available.
+In addition, a [Performance Sizing Guidance for Rendering with a Small Configuration](../../../../../../get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md) is available.

 ## Unlimited resource `limits`

 All `limits` are explicitly set to `null` to unset them in Kubernetes and allow for unlimited resources depending on the Kubernetes Cluster.
-Cluster and namespace level resource limits will still apply.
+Cluster and namespace level resource limits still apply.

 The `limits` are removed individually for either CPU or Memory.
 For example, to remove the Core CPU limit set the following: